 - Private Mortgage Insurer Eligibility Requirements (PMIERs) – Adopted in 2015 and updated in 2018 and 2020, PMIERs nearly doubled the amount of capital each mortgage insurer is required to hold.
-USMI members collectively hold more than $10.4 billion in excess of these requirements.
+USMI members collectively hold $11 billion in excess of these requirements.

 - New Master Policy – Developed with substantial input from the Federal Housing Finance Agency (FHFA), these updated terms and conditions from mortgage insurers for lenders provide lenders with greater clarity pertaining to coverage.
 In the latest update in 2019, USMI members developed a common Master Policy, which became effective on March 1, 2020.